 According to A.T.
-Kearney, Britain and Germany are the absolute leaders in the European mobile software development, but hiring their specialists is pricey.
+Kearney, Britain and Germany are the absolute leaders in the European mobile software development, but hiring their specialists is going to be pretty pricey.

 The average rate is $40-75 per hour.

-Eastern part of the Europe also has its fair share of skillful techies, but with significantly lower rates.
+The Eastern part of Europe also has its fair share of skilled techies, but with significantly lower rates.
 Ukraine, Poland, and Romania are the leaders in the IT market in the Eastern Europe, while their specialists are highly desired all over the world.

-Poland is often chosen as an outsourcing destination because of the high English proficiency among the stuff, and stable political and economic situation.
-That is why their rates are generally higher than in other countries of the Eastern Europe.
+Poland is often chosen as an outsourcing destination because of the high English proficiency among their stuff, and stable political and economic situation.
+That’s why their rates are generally higher than in other countries of the Eastern Europe.

 The average rate is $45-50 per hour.

-Ukrainian IT outsourcing hubs became much more affordable.
+Ukrainian IT outsourcing hubs have become much more affordable.
 If you want to hire a team of professional software developers and look for long-term cooperation, the hourly rate difference may be significant.